-- Hazard is defined as a factor, which may cause harm to people and properties alike. - Risk is defined as the likeliness or the chance that a hazard can actually cause harm to somebody. - The potential or imminent danger that Risks and Hazards expose the concerned premises to, is known as Threat. - Any job role and any occupation in this world has some hazards, in varying severity, associated with it. - Symbols, labels and pictograms help in cautioning people against hazards. - Job Hazard Analysis is a popular technique to identify the perils associated with specific tasks in a job - Risk Management can be defined as the estimation and evaluation and mitigation or avoidance of risks. - PPE are tools and apparatus that protect the user against occupational hazards. - One must understand the importance of storage and handling of hazardous substances.
+- Hazard is defined as a factor, which may cause harm to people and properties alike. - Risk is defined as the likeliness or the chance that a hazard can actually cause harm to somebody. - The potential or imminent danger that Risks and Hazards expose the concerned premises to, is known as Threat. - Any job role and any occupation in this world has some hazards, in varying severity, associated with it. - Symbols, labels and pictograms help in cautioning people against hazards. - Job Hazard Analysis is a popular technique to identify the perils associated with specific tasks in a job role. - Risk Management can be defined as the estimation and evaluation and mitigation or avoidance of risks. - PPE are tools and apparatus that protect the user against occupational hazards. - One must understand the importance of storage and handling of hazardous substances.

 - The trainer divides the class into few groups.
-Ask each group to think about and share few points on any one of the following topics: - O Occupational Hazards for Assemblers and how to reduce the same - O How to save an electrocuted victim - O Common Chemical Hazards - O Common Electrical Hazards - Types of Toxins - O Storage and handling of sharps - O Storage and handling of inflammable materials - O PPE used while handling biologically hazardous materials - O Storage and handling of Radioactive materials - Treating infected waste - The trainer shows, from his/her laptop, few ppt slides comprising images of different hazardous substances.
+Ask each group to think about and share few points on any one of the following topics: - o Occupational hazards for sales executives and how to reduce the same - o How to save an electrocuted victim - o Common chemical hazards - Common electrical hazards - Types of toxins - Storage and handling of sharps - o Storage and handling of inflammable materials - o PPE used while handling biologically hazardous materials - o Storage and handling of Radioactive materials - Treating infected waste - The trainer shows, from his/her laptop, few ppt slides comprising images of different hazardous substances.
 The students identify the categories of each substance and prepare a list on how each substance must be stored and handled.